[Go to end]

 mind

 Surely many great intellects have pondered this question.
 Indeed, it's that old mind-body problem.
-(Also see mind, Daniel Dennett, Michael Gazzaniga, and Douglas Hofstadter.)
+(Also see mind, Daniel Dennett, and Michael Gazzaniga.)

 Well, it seems fairly certain that where "I" am is in my head somewhere.
 Why?
 Because I know that my consciousness can be affected by physical things happening to my head, like by getting conked on the cranium.
 I also know that impaired mental functions and personality changes have been demonstrated to be cerebral anomalies; that is, brain dysfunctions such as Parkinson's, dementia, and strokes.
 Personality, emotion, mood, memory... the things that make up "me"... all can be affected by trauma, illness, drugs, diet, and even age.
 Brain surgery also can show the physical link between a skull's gray-matter and the mind.
 So my consciousness most certainly is between my ears, somewhere in the brain.